2019–20 Regionalliga: Effects of the COVID-19 pandemic

 Due to the COVID-19 pandemic in Germany, all scheduled match days in the five Regionalligas were initially suspended in March 2020.
-The Bavarian Football Association (BVF) announced its decision to suspend all scheduled match days indefinitely on 4 March 2020.
+The Bavarian Football Association (BFV) announced its decision to suspend all scheduled match days indefinitely on 4 March 2020.

 The Regionalliga Südwest was cancelled on 26 May 2020.
 1. FC Saarbrücken were declared champions and were promoted to the 3.
 Liga, while no teams were relegated and four teams were promoted from the Oberliga, leading to an expansion of the league for the upcoming season.

 The Regionalliga Nordost was also cancelled on 5 June 2020.
 Lokomotive Leipzig were declared champions and qualified for the promotion play-offs, while no teams were relegated based on sporting criteria and two teams were promoted from the NOFV-Oberliga, leading to an expansion of the league for the upcoming season.
 Rot-Weiß Erfurt had been placed into administration on 29 January 2020 and was therefore relegated to the NOFV-Oberliga.
 On 25 June 2020, Wacker Nordhausen was voluntarily relegated to the Oberliga after filing for insolvency in December.

 The Regionalliga Bayern clubs voted on 4 June 2020 to extend their league season beyond September, which meant the Bavarian Football Association had to cancel the 2020–21 season and continue without Türkgücü München, which the BFA registered for promotion to the 3.
 Liga.
 Thus, Bavaria is to be represented by a team that wins a play-off series, to be held in the spring of 2021, among the top four teams at the end of the resumed Regionalliga Bayern season.
 They would have already submitted applications for 3.
 Liga licences.
 The Bavarian play-off winners are to face the Regionalliga Nord champions for a place in the 2021–22 3.
 Liga.

 The Regionalliga West was curtailed on 20 June 2020.
 SV Rödinghausen were declared champions.
 Since they did not apply for a 3.
 Liga licence, second-placed SC Verl qualified for the promotion play-offs, while no teams were relegated based on sporting criteria and three teams were promoted from the Oberliga, leading to an expansion of the league for the upcoming season.
 SG Wattenscheid had been placed into administration on 23 October 2019 and was therefore relegated to the Oberliga.

 The Regionalliga Nord was terminated on 25 June 2020.
 VfB Lübeck were declared champions and were promoted to the 3.
 Liga, while no teams were relegated and five teams were promoted from the Oberliga, leading to an expansion of the league for the upcoming season.

 Regionalliga Nord

 18 teams from the states of Bremen, Hamburg, Lower Saxony and Schleswig-Holstein competed in the eighth season of the reformed Regionalliga Nord.
-Hannoverscher SC was promoted from the 2018–19 Niedersachsenliga, Altona 93 was promoted from the 2018–19 Oberliga Hamburg and Heider SV was promoted from the 2018–19 Schleswig-Holstein-Liga.
+HSC Hannover was promoted from the 2018–19 Niedersachsenliga, Altona 93 was promoted from the 2018–19 Oberliga Hamburg and Heider SV was promoted from the 2018–19 Schleswig-Holstein-Liga.

 After the season's cancellation, the final standings were based on an average of points earned per matches played.